 Read the original bulletin from the Louisiana Department of Revenue here.
 Read the latest bulletin from the Louisiana Department of Revenue here.

 How do businesses claim the extension?
 Louisiana’s extension is automatic and does not require taxpayers to act.

-Businesses with sales tax, use tax and other business tax due in the months of March, April, and May 2020 may now file those tax returns by June 1, 2020.
+Businesses with sales tax, use tax and other business tax due in the months of March, April, and May 2020 may now file and pay those tax returns by July 15, 2020.

 According to a press release, “The agency has set up a dedicated email address — firstname.lastname@example.org — to assist businesses with extension-related questions.
 Business owners can also call the Comptroller’s Ombudsman at 410-260-4020.”
 Read the entire release at the Comptroller of Maryland website.